Video Games Expenditure Credit :

 Let us help you claim VGEC for your project today!

-Get in touch"DR Studios, part of the 505 Group, has worked closely with Myriad since 2018, particularly with Chris Dowsett, who has managed several BFI (British Film Institute) certification applications and subsequent video game tax relief (VGTR) claims for us.
+"DR Studios, part of the 505 Group, has worked closely with Myriad since 2018, particularly with Chris Dowsett, who has managed several BFI (British Film Institute) certification applications and subsequent video game tax relief (VGTR) claims for us.
 Chris is an excellent 'details' man.
 He's managed both our BFI certification applications and subsequent tax relief claims from start to submission, and we couldn't be happier with the relationship.
 Chris is backed by the specialist tax team at Myriad, which has years of experience in the creative industry tax relief field.
 I recommend Chris and Myriad if you're considering a VGTR claim."

 Andrew Stephens